Last updated on October 9th, 2024 at 06:25 am

 A performance monitoring tool can help to identify performance issues in your MEAN stack application and provide recommendations for improving performance.
 Some popular performance monitoring tools include New Relic, AppDynamics, and Dynatrace.

-By following these tips, you can help improve the performance of MEAN stack application and provide a better user experience for your users.
+By following these tips, you can help improve the performance of the MEAN stack application and provide a better user experience for your users.

 Overview of MongoDB, Express.js, Angular, and Node.js